Nadzey/SWAPI/README.md

 - **About**: Information about the project.
 - **Mobile App**: Details on the Star Wars mobile app.
 - **Contacts**: For inquiries and feedback.
+- **Heroes Page**:
-- **Heroes Page**: Information about characters, planets, and vehicles.
-Clicking on the hero card, you will see a window with additional information.
+- Information about characters, planets, and vehicles (10 cards foe each category).
+- Clicking on the hero card, you will see a window with additional information.
+- Search function with selected category.

 ### Tech Stack